BobbyChristianson/ChatGPTSpringBootTemplate/README.md

 - Give [http://localhost:8080/api/gpt/chat]() a go in your browser to start the fun.
 You will want to change your controller @GetMapping to a @PostMapping but I've left it as a GET just so it can be run right out of da box

+## Use Info 💡
+The application will save the conversation so you can keep hitting the endpoint with follow-up questions.